-Your benefits
+Your benefits in the Scheme

-The Scheme provides you with a number of valuable benefits:
+The Scheme provides you with several valuable benefits:

-A pension when you retire, with the option of taking part of it as a tax-free lump sum.

-A pension for you in certain circumstances if you become unable to carry on working due to ill-health.

-A pension for your Partner or any Pensionable Children on your death before or after retirement.

-A lump sum if you should die in service before your Normal Retirement Date.
+- A pension when you retire, with the option of taking part of it as a tax-free lump sum. - A pension for you in certain circumstances if you become unable to carry on working due to ill-health. - A pension for your Partner on your death before or after retirement. - A lump sum if you should die in service before your Normal Retirement Date.